-Amanda's House provides services to women 18 yrs. and older who find themselves in destructive life patterns from drug and alcohol addiction, sexual assault and/or domestic violence.
-Although our women’s circumstances vary greatly, the cure for their pain remains the same.
+Amanda's House provides services to women 18 yrs and older who find themselves in destructive life patterns from drug and alcohol addiction, sexual assault and/or domestic violence.
+Although the women’s circumstances vary greatly, the cure for their pain remains the same.
 Healing and transformation through Christ.

 Amanda’s House, offers hope to women!
 This is the safe place that Amanda so desperately needed.
 It is a place free of judgement and full of grace!
 It is a safe haven where one can finely let go of the deep seeded pain at the root of all addiction.
 It is a place where healing can take place through truly understanding one’s identity in Christ Jesus.